Muirfield/pocketmine-plugins/GrabBag/README.md

 # Changes

-* 2.2.1: Misc fixes and new fetures
+* 2.2.1: Misc fixes and new features
   * New Command:
     * skin : manipulate skins
     * invis : make player invisible